petri-labs/mokita/networks/genesis-validators.md

 # Should return go version go1.16.4 linux/amd64
 ```

-### Get Mokisis Source Code
+### Get Mokita Source Code

-Use git to retrieve Mokisis source code from the [official
+Use git to retrieve Mokita source code from the [official
 repo](https://github.com/petri-labs/mokita), and checkout the
 `gentx-launch` tag, which contains the latest stable release.